-- The WHO World Report on Vision states that 2.2 billion people worldwide have a vision impairment, and at least one billion people have a vision impairment that has yet to be addressed.
-This includes 826 million with unaddressed presbyopia (age-related visual impairment), 123.7 million with unaddressed refractive error, 65.3 million with cataracts, 6.9 million with glaucoma, and 4.3 million with corneal opacities.
+- The WHO World Report on Vision states that 2.2 billion people worldwide have low vision and at least one billion people are yet to have their low vision addressed.
+This includes 826 million with unaddressed presbyopia (age-related low vision), 123.7 million with unaddressed refractive error, 65.3 million with cataracts, 6.9 million with glaucoma, and 4.3 million with corneal opacities.
 Many of these sources result in a variety of blurs and a lack of focus in sections of the visual field.
 Rates are higher in aging populations and women, but impact all populations. - A study by researchers at the University of British Columbia and Queens estimates that between 135 and 270 thousand Canadians are impacted by some form of low vision, defined as vision below 20/40 but above 20/400 by the World Health Organization.
 Some 16 million Americans are affected by low vision with the highest growth due to a rise in diabetic retinopathy (Braille Institute, 2020). - Text is a major component of communication, and is central to screen-based information delivery.
 Common fonts are not designed specifically for people with low-vision, hindering their access to information and the Internet.
 Current fonts designed for the low-vision community cannot be shaped to each individual.
 The Opentype 1.8 variable font format enables the Access Font to be the first to adapt to each user, improving their access to the digital economy. - We expect the Access Font to improve the experience of reading on-screen for 1.35 million Canadians and one billion people worldwide, improving their access to information, employment, and community.